Social Security Disability Insurance: Number and Trends

 The number of disabled workers peaked in 2014 at 9.0 million and has declined in each year since, reaching 8.2 million individuals in 2020.

-The rapid program growth in the 1990s and early 2000s prompted concerns that the Disability Insurance (DI) Trust Fund would be depleted in 2015.
-In response, Congress temporarily reallocated some payroll taxes dedicated to the Old-Age and Survivors Insurance (OASI) Trust Fund to the DI Trust Fund.
-Most recent analysis indicates that the DI Trust Fund is not projected to become depleted until 2057. - sooner than the projected depletion year of 2065 found in the 2020 report.
+Concerns about the Disability Insurance (DI) Trust Fund's solvency arose from rapid program growth in the 1990s and early 2000s.
+In response, Congress temporarily reallocated a portion of payroll taxes from the Old-Age and Survivors Insurance (OASI) Trust Fund to the DI Trust Fund.
+A 2020 report projected depletion in 2065, followed by a 2021 analysis projecting depletion in 2057.
+However, the 2024 analysis projects the DI Trust Fund will be able to pay full benefits through the end of the 75-year projection period (2098).

 In addition to disabled workers, the Social Security program also pays benefits to disabled widow(er)s and disabled adult children.
 These beneficiaries are often analyzed along with disabled workers because the same definition of disability is used in the eligibility process.
 However, disabled widow(er) benefits are paid out of the Old-Age and Survivors Insurance (OASI) Trust Fund and disabled adult children may be paid out of the OASI or DI Trust Fund depending on whether the adult child qualifies because a parent is deceased or retired or whether a parent is disabled.
 In 2019, there were 1.14 million disabled adult children and 0.25 million disabled widow(er)s receiving benefits.